Nikkz-arch/8bit-ALU-Verilog/README.md

 Bitwise AND, OR, XOR
 Addition and Subtraction
-4-bit Multiplication (based on the lower 4 bits of each operand) An 8-to-1 multiplexer is used internally to select the operation based on the opcode, ensuring a clean and modular design.
+4-bit Multiplication (based on the lower 4 bits of each operand) An 8-to-1 multiplexer is used internally to select the operation based on the opcode, ensuring a clean and modular design

 Simulation:
 Simulated and verified using Xilinx Vivado